Emerging Software Needs for the Hybrid Workplace

 Although social work relationships are maintained in a hybrid scenario, the work-from-home element of this way of working does, in some cases, bring some challenges in terms of communication and engagement, according to Sandrine Asseraf, group managing director at Webhelp.

-“Video communication software remains the foundation for any engagement and communication in a mixed remote and on-site working environment,” he said.
+“Video communication software remains the foundation for any engagement and communication in a mixed remote and on-site working environment,” she said.
 “The visual connection made through such tools plays a key role for managers and teammates to understand their colleagues’ emotions and intentions as explained by Mehrabian’s theory.”

 Utilizing Digital Signage